SebastienDaniel/relational-json/README.md

+# IMPORTANT
+I'm currently working an a **significant** refactoring of the library.
+The API changes will be minimal, but they may break previous integrations *if you used the table metadata*.
+My focus is mostly on performance improvements.

+So far my early benchmarks/tests revealed a **2x-3x** improvement on moderate amounts of data, and even more on larger datasets.

 # Relational JSON
 Takes a JSON data structure and converts it into a database-like module allowing easy CRUD operations on immutable & relational objects (*no data duplication*).